 A large number of signals are controlled and monitored in measurement and control technology (MCR technology) applications.
 Our protective devices prevent interference and damage caused by overvoltages and provide you with the ideal solution for all applications.

 Data interfaces are particularly sensitive to overvoltages, because they operate with low signal levels and high frequencies.
 Use our surge protection solutions for interference-free data transmission with the same bandwidth in your IT systems.

-Transceiver systems are particularly susceptible to overvoltages.
+Transmitter and receiver systems are particularly sensitive to overvoltages.
 Antenna cables that extend beyond the building and the antennas themselves are directly exposed to atmospheric discharges.
 Play it safe with our powerful, coaxial surge protective devices.